cristianpb/cristianpb.github.io/jekyll_collections/_posts/2019-09-21-analytics-google.md

   the `dist` folder ;
 - render my html and copy it to the `dist` folder ;
 - copy my `js` script to the `dist` folder ;
 - copy my `dist` folder to the `gh-pages` branch so that github can publish it in github-pages.
+I use [@peaceiris github action](https://github.com/peaceiris/actions-gh-pages) to publish to github-pages.

 This file is put in the `.github/workflows` folder.
 It's automatically taken into account if you have github actions active for you account.
 It's still in